 Pavement cafes policy and guidelines

-1. Introduction: Pavement Cafés
+1. Introduction: Street Pavement Cafés

 Information and Guidance:

-1.7 The following information is intended to assist applicants in considering whether the proposed use of the highway for a pavement café is likely to be acceptable.
+1.6 The following information is intended to assist applicants in considering whether the proposed use of the highway for a pavement café is likely to be acceptable.

-Please consider the criteria below.
+Please consider and include in application the criteria below:

-• Size and layout.
+• Size and layout

-• Means of enclosure.
+• Means of enclosure

-• Furniture type.
+• Furniture type

-• Environmental and Other Requirements.
+• Environmental and Other Requirements

 Please note that applications which do not meet the Policy criteria are likely to be refused unless the applicant can clearly demonstrate that there are particular circumstances which might support an exception being made.
+Each application is carefully considered on its own merits.

 Who to Contact

-1.8 For general advice and information on fees and charges please call 0118 937 3762.
+1.7 For free general advice and information on conditions, fees and charges please email licensing@reading.gov.uk.

 2. Policy